Pulpit Today Sermon

 And Psalms says God abides in the Temple (27).

 (Illustration) If you’ve ever visited a Garden in early evening you know its foliage is dry and the grass can be brittle.
-But at twilight the stars begin casting their light and throughout the night slow, but certain changes occur.
-All night long the garden gathers moisture.
-And as the night drifts toward daylight you know by sunrise the plants literally drip with wetness.
+But at twilight, the stars begin casting their light, and throughout the night, slow but sure changes occur.
+All night long, the garden gathers moisture.
+And as the night passes, and drifts toward daylight, the plants are saturated with wetness.
 The dew has slowly left evidence of its presence.
-You can see how that resembles the Garden of Prayer.
+Do you see how that resembles a spiritual Garden of Prayer?
 When you arrive at your Garden of Prayer it’s dry and brittle.
 But you take time and linger.
 It’s not a Camp Meeting atmosphere or a place where you rattle off a list of requests and then bolt out toward your busy schedule.
 You worship, wait, and listen.
-And as you linger, the world quietens and God’s voice gets clearer.
-Time passes, and you sense something beginning to rest upon your soul.
-And as you linger a little longer the atmosphere thickens.
-Now you know God is there.
-He’s descended upon you like the dew, and you’ve experienced Him.
+And as you linger, the world quietens, and God’s voice gets clearer.
+Time passes, and you sense something has gained entrance to your soul.
+And as you linger a little longer, the atmosphere thickens.
+Now you know God is there!
+He’s descended upon you like the dew, and you’re experiencing him.

 Conclusion